Set designs at Hillcrest High School

 Sketches of the set, foto of actual built set below.

 We stenciled the wallpaper pattern.
 The panels in the elevator doors were cut out and covered with tracing paper.
 We rigged a system to raise a dark curtain behind that so the light coming through would rise up as if the elevator was ascending to that floor.
 The effect worked great.

 The previous year, the art and music programs spent too much money on The King and I so the administration wanted a spring musical that would be cheap to produce, hence Spring Thaw, an evening of a one-act musical, Down in the Valley, and choral and symphony performances.

 The show curtain that was seen as the audience entered, during the overture, and between acts.

 Backdrop for the choral numbers.
 False proscenium arch to frame the musical Down in the Valley.

 The backdrop was a series of painted canvas stage flats.

 Fotos from the show.
 Each scene was represented by a different type of window.
 Top left: the house window was on a track and glided in from the wings.
 Bottom right: the Cafe Hoedown skylight window flew in from above.
 The word Cafe is backwards to convey that is the sign and we are on the back side, or inside the cafe, of the sign.

 The design and construction team.
 Laird McDonald, Watson, and Jeff Wincek.
-Jeff helped with the basic design concept and Laird helped with the implementation and construction.
+Jeff developed the background design concept and Laird helped with the implementation and construction.
 We are pointing to the rendering of the backdrop (seen above in fotos).
 To the lower right is a rendering of the show curtain.